 How much does it cost to be a member of Ash Green Scout Group, how do I pay and what do I get for my money?

-Thereafter the cost is £15 per calendar month, payable monthly by Standing Order.
-If new, your child can have a couple of free evenings to see whether or not he or she likes it and your payment starts the following month.
+Subscriptions cost is £15 per calendar month, payable monthly by Standing Order throughout the year.
+If new, your child will not pay subscriptions for the calendar month in which he or she first attends.
+This enables you to see whether or not your child likes it and your payment starts the following month.
 If you have trouble paying so much at one go, please talk to your child's section leader in confidence and we will arrive at at mutually agreed solution.

 Fees cover hall hire, storage hire for equipment (we have some 20 tents!), insurance (for Leaders, young people and equipment on all activities), the cost of Scout Headquarters and the support we get from Kent County and Swanley District.
 It also covers equipment, consumables and refreshments.